Chaumet: Environmental protection

 Maison Chaumet has been involved in several ecological initiatives in recent years.
 It is a member of the Responsible Jewellery Council, the world's leading sustainability standards organization for the jewelry and watchmaking industries.
 The Council monitors the industry's ethical, societal and environmental impact.
 It certifies the responsible provenance of Chaumet's stones.

 As part of the LVMH group, Chaumet is also a member of the Life360 program, which aims to preserve biodiversity and the climate.
 The program is built around four pillars: creative circularity, biodiversity protection, a policy of total transparency, and a 55% reduction in its climate impact.

 Patronage and philanthropy

 In 2023, Chaumet inaugurated the first edition of the Echo Culture Awards.
 The prize rewards women's projects whose aim is to give all publics access to culture through masterclasses, educational programs or solidarity actions.
 Young people far removed from the arts can thus benefit from activities such as writing, theater, photography or music.
 The jury for the first edition was chaired by French actress Sandrine Kiberlain.

 In the same year, Chaumet unveils a new sponsorship initiative: Le Petit Mob', in collaboration with the Mobilier National, which enables children to discover the craft.

+Celebrity Endorsements

+South Korean actor and singer Cha Eun-woo began his association with Chaumet in 2022 as a Friend of the Maison.
+He was later appointed Global Brand Ambassador (mentioned as such from 2025 onwards).

+He has fronted several key campaigns for the maison, including: